Structural Integrity Assessment of Assets

 10. Rating the pipeline for MAOP (maximum allowable operating pressure) based on

-• c.
-Consideration of connected lines
+• Consideration of connected lines

 11. Future inspection/ remedial actions &recommendations

-• a.
-External corrosion
+• External corrosion

 • Coating rehabilitation